Dropshipping vs Affiliate Marketing: Which to Choose?

 In dropshipping, the dropshipper is responsible for marketing and sales, and the manufacturer simply ships the product to the customer.

-A dropshipper will use all the tools of the digital marketing trade (SEO, Facebook ads, Google ads, Youtube videos, content marketing, etc.) to grow their audience, and develop interest in their products.
+A dropshipper will use all the tools of the digital marketing trade (SEO, Facebook ads, Google ads, YouTube videos, content marketing, etc.) to grow their audience and develop an interest in their products.

 Let’s say you sell hand-made wine racks.